 Your doctor will take your in-depth medical history and do a physical examination.
 Only in rare cases will they find adhesions through a physical exam.
 However, they might find cervical blockage if a medical instrument is inserted and not able to enter the cervix.

 They will also do a blood test to rule out other underlying conditions that would have these same symptoms.
-An ultrasound will also help see how thick the uterine wall and the follicles are.
+An ultrasound will also help see how thick the uterine lining and the follicles are.

 Another method is to dilate your cervix and insert a hysteroscope, which is like a small telescope.
 The doctor will look inside your uterus to check for any scarring.
 The procedure is called hysteroscopy.